cvusmo/blackbeard-os/blackbeard-os/docs/guides/build-custom-kernel-for-OPi4/README.md

 ```
 Follow these steps to create a partition:

     - Press n to create a new partition.
     - Choose the partition type (p for primary).
     - Specify the partition number (e.g., 1).
     - Press Enter to accept the default start sector.
     - Press Enter to accept the default end sector (to use the entire disk).
     - Press t to change the partition type.
     - Enter 83 as the partition type for Linux filesystem (ext4).
+    - Press n to create another new partition (optional).
+    - Choose the partition type (p for primary).
+    - Specify the partition number (e.g., 2).
+    - Press Enter to accept the default start sector.
+    - Press Enter to accept the default end sector (to use the remaining space).
+    - Press t to change the partition type.
+    - Enter 83 as the partition type for Linux filesystem (ext4).
     - Press w to write changes and exit.

 3. Format the partitions
 ```